AdobeDocs/marketo.pt-BR/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-from-list.md

    ![](assets/image2014-9-18-13-3a5-3a40.png)

-Feito.
+Concluído.
 Sua página é removida da lista.